spacehuhn/wifi_ducky/README.md

 It's a Wi-Fi controlled BadUSB device to remotely execute Ducky Scripts.

 Using a USB device which act as a keyboard to inject keystrokes is well kown these days.
 The [USB Rubber Ducky](https://hakshop.com/products/usb-rubber-ducky-deluxe) by [Hak5](https://www.hak5.org/) is THE hacker gadget for this kind of attack.
-It introduced a simple script language called *Ducky Script*, which we will be using for this project too.
+It introduced a simple script language called *Ducky Script*, which this project uses too.

 ### How it works

 I will use an ESP8266 for this project.
 This tiny Wi-Fi chip has its own file system called [SPIFFS](https://github.com/esp8266/Arduino/blob/master/doc/filesystem.md).
-It doesn't replace a micro-sd card, but should be enough for most of your payloads.
+It doesn't replace a micro-sd card, but it should be enough for most of your payloads.

-Although the ESP8266 is awesome, it doesn't have native USB :(
+Although the ESP8266 is awesome, it doesn't have native USB, which means it can't act as a keyboard :(
-(@cnlohr made a cool project on this and added a USB stack himself: https://github.com/cnlohr/espusb.
+([cnlohr](https://github.com/cnlohr) made a cool project on this and added a USB stack himself: https://github.com/cnlohr/espusb.
 The problem with that is that it isn't compatible with the current SDK version, also I wanted to use Arduino to make it more user friendly.)

 Here comes the ATmega32u4 into play!
-It can act as keyboard and thanks to @seytonic run Ducky Script [link](https://github.com/Seytonic/Duckduino-microSD).
+It can act as keyboard and thanks to [Seytonic](http://youtube.com/seytonic) run Ducky Script [link](https://github.com/Seytonic/Duckduino-microSD).
 So what I did is connecting the ATmega to the ESP8266 via serial.

 The ESP will open up a Wi-Fi access point and host a webinterface from what you can upload and manage and your scripts.